-the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards
+the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry

-FSANZ has used the best available scientific evidence to conduct the risk analysis, which is provided in SD1.
-The applicant submitted a dossier of scientific studies as part of the application.
-This dossier, together with other technical information including scientific literature, was used in assessing the application.
+FSANZ used the best available scientific evidence to conduct the risk analysis which is provided in SD1.
+FSANZ had regard to a dossier of scientific studies submitted by the applicant as part of their application.
+FSANZ also had regard to technical information from other sources, including scientific literature, in assessing the application.